 I feel so astronomically fortunate to experience this lifetime.
 It would be such a shame if I didn’t show up as my most vibrant, most alive, most fully-formed self.
 I think it would be a damn shame if you didn’t as well.

-In love and cheek-aching joy,
+With love and cheek-aching joy,

 (And yes, I'm still terrible at ordering for other people.
 Just read the menu, dammit!)